microsoft/bedrock/gitops/octopus/OctopusDeploy.md

 # Octopus Deploy

-Octopus Deploy, an automated deployment and release management tool, has been tested against the Bedrock GitOps workflow.
+Octopus Deploy, an automated deployment and release management tool, has been tested against the [manifest generation pipeline](../azure-devops/ManifestGeneration.md) of the Bedrock GitOps workflow.
 There are many differences between using Octopus Deploy as opposed to Azure DevOps.
 This README will assist in getting you started on installing, configuring, and deploying a Release on an Octopus Server hosted in Azure.

 ## Getting Started